SirVolta/HandyCAN/InterlinkNode/README.md

 This is tested to run on A STM32F103C6.

 ### Pinout:
 - A0: PC->Can node.
 Disables CAN recieve and UART transmit if connected to ground. (jumper).
+- A1: CTS_N: Clear To Send.
+Is high while a package is being sent.
 - A9: UART TX (unused if A0 is low during startup)
 - A10: UART RX
 - A11: CAN RX